Derek Winnert

 5

-Henrik Galeen’s screenplay brings out the novel’s sexual undertones and ensures that there’s menace aplenty in the famous tale.
-Transylvania’s most famous citizen Orlok fancies a new residence; so he does what most us do, contact an estate agent.
+Henrik Galeen’s screenplay brings out the novel’s sexual undertones and ensures that there is menace aplenty in the famous tale.
+Transylvania’s most famous citizen Orlok fancies a new residence.
+So he does what most of us do.
+He contacts an estate agent.
 Unfortunately for the agent, Hutter (Gustav von Wangenheim), Orlok also fancies his wife, Ellen (Greta Schroeder-Matray).

 7